 Stapling / Corner Stapling

 Corner Staple refers to a document binding method in which sheets are gathered and then stapled on the top left with staples.
 The staples pass through the documents from the outside and are clinched between the top left pages.

 Padding is a method used to hold books or sets together by an adhesive compound spread across the edge of the sheets.
-NCR (No Carbon Required) and Notepads are an example of individual padded sets.
+Example of individual padded sets include NCR (No Carbon Required) and Notepads.

 Quarter Binding (Quarter-Bound) - Docket Books

-A type of bookbinding in which the spine is bound in one material (usually leather) and the rest of the cover in another.
-A quarter binding may consist of leather and paper, leather and cloth, cloth and paper, vellum and paper (with or without vellum tips at the corners), etc. In fine bindings, leather and paper, as well as vellum and paper, are the most common quarter bindings.
+Quarter binding is a type of bookbinding where the spine is bound in one material and the cover in another.
+For example, it can consist of leather and paper, leather and cloth, cloth and paper, vellum and paper, or even vellum tips at the corners.
+In fine bindings, leather and paper, as well as vellum and paper, are the most common choices.